 Also make sure to test for the human capabilities mentioned above in section 4.
 Ensure that the important graphics and elements are within the comfortable viewing range for users, and that users are not suffering from nausea or sickness during the experience.

 Complete as much as testing as possible before launch.
 Test your VR experience using the devices that users will complete your experience on, as well as with other devices to ensure the experience is compatible.
 Also, try to find test users who are unfamiliar with VR, to see where they are unsure what to do, so you can add direction.

 The process of virtual reality development comes with many considerations and challenges.
 Proper design and development, as well as lots of iteration and testing, will help you execute your creative concept and VR experience successfully and meet your content marketing goals.

 This is the second part of our three-part series on VR.
-Part one discussed why you should use virtual reality as a marketing tool, and how it can be used in content marketing.
-Stay tuned for the final blogpost in our VR series!
+Part 1 discussed why you should use virtual reality as a marketing tool, and how it can be used in content marketing.
+Stay tuned for the final blog post in our VR series!
 In the meantime, if you have a VR project we can help with and you would like to chat, get in touch!